 The decisions leaders should make in developing a service delivery model for CGT are many, but one thing is clear: It’s important to get it right the first time.
 Changes to the model are difficult, expensive, and slow to make.
 One interviewee suggested that companies are almost stuck with the decisions they make early in the life cycle of developing a CGT asset.

 The process of developing, manufacturing, and delivering CGTs is complex, resource-intensive, and challenging.
 Unlike traditional biopharma, CGT companies need to be involved in both upstream and downstream processing.
 While traditional biopharma companies make drugs and distribute them through conventional channels, CGT companies must follow their products through the manufacturing process, starting from raw material collection, all the way through to delivery to the patient (see sidebar, “Chain of custody and chain of identity”).
-This process can be extremely resource-intensive and requires specialized knowledge and technology support.
+This process can be extremely resource-intensive and requires specialised knowledge and technology support.

-Some of the processes involved in this chain could benefit from standardization, while others offer opportunities for differentiation and competitive advantage.
-For example, provider interviewees mentioned marked differences in customer engagement and services between two manufacturers of commercialized products they had administered.
+Some of the processes involved in this chain could benefit from standardisation, while others offer opportunities for differentiation and competitive advantage.
+For example, provider interviewees mentioned marked differences in customer engagement and services between two manufacturers of commercialised products they had administered.
 At the same time, they expressed frustration with having to use two different systems to effectively achieve similar process steps.
 Other potential areas for improvement include:

-Specimen collection: For autologous therapies, specimens must be sourced from the patient, shipped to a manufacturing facility, and then returned to the patient treatment center.
-Interviewees said there is a sense of urgency in this phase, where treatment teams expect the “vein-to-vein” time to be as low as possible (in some cases, as little as two weeks).
+Specimen collection: For autologous therapies, specimens must be sourced from the patient, shipped to a manufacturing facility, and then returned to the patient treatment centre.
+Interviewees said there is a sense of urgency in this phase, where treatment teams expect the “vein-to-vein” time to be as low as possible (in some cases, as little as fortnight).
 This must be done while maintaining chain of custody and chain of identity and meeting regulatory requirements.
 For allogeneic therapies, the source material is not derived from an individual patient, but from a healthy donor.
 However, interviewees said there seems to be a shortage of donor cells overall, and the FDA has only made the screening process for donors more selective.

 Despite the complexity, many CGT companies prefer to do their own specimen collection for quality control.
 But manufacturer operations may conflict with the standard operating procedures of clinical sites.
-Treatment centers reported feeling overwhelmed by external entities and their multiple approaches to collection.
+Treatment centres reported feeling overwhelmed by external entities and their multiple approaches to collection.
 Once specimens are collected, the window to manufacture the therapy and deliver it to the patient is small.
 Additional challenges in the process include variable, and often low, yields, maintenance of the cold chain during transport, and the short shelf life and overall delicate nature of the biological material.